Nakajima quiver varieties in dimension four: Introduction

-\end{thm} \begin{rmk} We included the height of the dimension vector as it gives the dimension of the associated Coulomb branch. \end{rmk} \begin{rmk} Compare this to \cite[Thm.
-5.1, 5.3]{schedler_symplectic_2022}, where authors classified special \say{star-shaped} and \say{crab-shaped} roots that satisfy $\p(\root)=2$.
-All of these appear in our classification, mostly in the form of borderline cases of infinite families and exceptions, and some of them lie outside $\Sig$ and the corresponding quiver varieties are symmetric powers of Kleinian singularities. \end{rmk} Bellamy-Schedler in \cite{bellamy_symplectic_2021} show that all possible subrefinements of the canonical decomposition classify symplectic leaves $\leaf$ within quiver varieties and in some cases you can find something about minimal degenerations (\cref{dfn:mindeg}).
-In our case it works for all minimal degenerations and we classify them based on isotropic decompositions, which are of the form
+\begin{rmk} Compare this to \cite[Thm.
+5.1, 5.3]{schedler_symplectic_2022}, where the authors classified special \say{star-shaped} and \say{crab-shaped} \(\root\) with $\p(\root)=2$.
+All appear in our classification, mostly in the form of exceptions and minimal cases of infinite families, and some lie outside $\Sig$, their quiver varieties being symmetric powers of Kleinian singularities. \end{rmk}

+Bellamy and Schedler show in \cite{bellamy_symplectic_2021} that all possible subrefinements of the canonical decomposition classify symplectic leaves $\leaf$ within quiver varieties, and in some cases (importantly, our own) one can say something about the minimal degenerations between them.
+We classify them using \emph{isotropic decompositions}, which crucially when \(\p(\root)=2\) are all of the form

-with \(\mir\) the minimal imaginary root in an extended ADE root system of type \(\ade\) and \(\hrr\) the highest root in a finite ADE root system of type \(\ade'\).
-Geometrically, $(\mir, \hrr)$ tells us that the transversal slice to the corresponding two-dimensional leaf \(\leaf\) inside \(\QV{\root}\) is the Kleinian singularity corresponding to \(\hrr\), and the transversal slice to \({0}\) point inside \(\leaf\) is the Kleinian singularity corresponding to \(\mir\).
-In this way, the data \((\mir, \hrr)\), together with the number of resolutions, allow us to distinguish the quiver varieties up to isomorphism.
+for some \(\A\D\E\) \(\ade,\ade'\).
+Geometrically, the data $(\mir(\ade), \hrr(\ade'))$ tells us that the transversal slice to the corresponding 2d leaf \(\leaf\) inside \(\QV{\root}\) is the Kleinian singularity corresponding to \(\ade'\), and the transversal slice to \({0}\) inside \(\leaf\) (that is, the closure \(\cl{\leaf}\)) is the Kleinian singularity corresponding to \(\ade\).
+This, together with the number of projective crepant resolutions, allow us to distinguish the quiver varieties up to isomorphism.

 \begin{thm} Every dimension vector in \cref{thm:dimvec} yields a non-isomorphic conical symplectic singularity.
 In particular, \(\QV{\II(\ade<1>,\ade<2>})\) is a product of Kleinian singularities, and we have no examples of symmetric powers arising from dimension vectors in \(\Sig\). \end{thm}